WHAT IS OSTEOARTHRITIS?

 OA is caused when the protective cartilage covering the bones in a joint starts degenerating and the joints start to touch each other while moving.
-The pain and stiffness becomes severe enough to make daily tasks difficult.
+The pain and stiffness become severe enough to make daily tasks difficult.
 Some people have so severe symptoms that they are advised for joint replacement surgery.

-- On examination of the affected joint; tenderness, swelling, redness and grating are present with restriction in range of motion of the joint.
+- On examination of the affected joint; tenderness, swelling, redness, and grating are present with restriction in range of motion of the joint.

 - No blood test is available for diagnosing OA.
 But other causes for joint pain can be ruled out.

-Conventional treatment includes painkillers, NSAIDS for relieving pain.
+Conventional treatment includes painkillers, NSAIDs for relieving pain.

 Occupational therapy would help in managing daily activities so that the affected joint is not irritated much.

-- MANAGE WEIGHT: being overweight increases the pressure on weight bearing joints and would further damage the joints.
+- MANAGE WEIGHT: being overweight increases the pressure on weight-bearing joints and would further damage the joints.
 Even a small amount of loss in weight would relieve pain in the joint.